SteamAchievementNotifier/SteamAchievementNotifier/README.md

 Inspired by Xbox Achievement notifications for *Game Pass for PC*, it uses the *Steam Web API* to track achievement stats in real time, and displays an achievement summary within the notification.

-**[Version 1.5](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/tag/1.5)** now adds a GUI to the application!
+**[Version 1.6](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/download/1.6/SANGUI-V1.6.zip)** now adds a GUI to the application, along with support for displaying an in-game Steam screenshot in the notification!
 Check out the [releases](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases) page to see all improvements and updates!

 <p align="left"><img width="300" height="200" src="https://user-images.githubusercontent.com/77490730/126452901-cd141a79-418b-41fe-ae75-1565d2385a3c.png"></p>